Classification of normal toric varieties over a valuation ring of rank one: Divisors on varieties over the valuation ring

 The multiplicity of $\cyc(D)$ in an irreducible component $V$ of $\Ycal_s$ is denoted by $\ord(D,V)$.
 Since $\ord(D,V)$ is linear in $D$, the map $D \mapsto \cyc(D)$ is a homomorphism from the group of Cartier divisors to the group of cycles of codimension $1$.
 It follows from the definitions that $\cyc(D)$ is an effective cycle if $D$ is an effective Cartier divisor.
 For convenience of the reader, we recall the definition of $\ord(D,V)$ in more details to make these statements obvious. \end{art}

 \begin{art} \rm First, we assume that $K$ is algebraically closed and that $v$ is complete.
 We repeat that we (may) assume $v$ non-trivial.
 To define $\ord(D,V)$, we may restrict our attention to an affine neighbourhood of the generic point $\zeta_V$ of $V$ where $D$ is given by a single rational function $f$.
 Hence we may assume $\Ycal = \Spec(A)$ and $D=\Div(f)$.
 Then $\hat{\Ycal}$ is the formal affine spectrum of the $\nu$-adic completion $\hat{A}$ of $A$ for any non-zero element $\nu$ in the maximal ideal of $\kcirc$.
 We note that $\Acal := \hat{A} \otimes_\kcirc K$ is a $K$-affinoid algebra and we have that $Y^\circ$ is the Berkovich spectrum $\Mcal(\Acal)$ of $\Acal$.
-Since $Y^\circ$ is an analytic subdomain of $Y^{\rm an}$, we conclude that $Y^\circ$ is reduced (see \cite[Proposition 3.4.3]{berk}).
+Since $Y^\circ$ is an analytic subdomain of $Y^{\rm an}$, we conclude that $Y^\circ$ is reduced (see \cite[Proposition 3.4.3]{berk} {for a proof}).
 Let $\Acal^\circ$ be the $\kcirc$-subalgebra of power bounded elements in $\Acal$.
-Then $\Ycal'':=\Spf(\Acal^\circ)$ is an admissible formal affine scheme over $\kcirc$ with reduced special fibre and we have a canonical morphism $\Ycal'' \rightarrow \hat{\Ycal}$.
+Then $\Yfrak'':=\Spf(\Acal^\circ)$ is an admissible formal affine scheme over $\kcirc$ with reduced special fibre and we have a canonical morphism $\Yfrak'' \rightarrow \hat{\Ycal}$.
 The restriction of this morphism to the special fibres is finite and surjective (see \cite[4.13]{gubler12} for the argument).
-In particular, there is a generic point $y''$ of $\Ycal_s''$ over $\zeta_V$.
-It follows from \cite[Proposition 2.4.4]{berk} that there is a unique $\xi''$ in the generic fibre $Y^\circ$ of $\Ycal''$ with reduction $y''$.
+In particular, there is a generic point $y''$ of $\Yfrak_s''$ over $\zeta_V$.
+It follows from \cite[Proposition 2.4.4]{berk} that there is a unique $\xi''$ in the generic fibre $Y^\circ$ of $\Yfrak''$ with reduction $y''$.
 Recall that the elements of $Y^\circ$ are bounded multiplicative seminorms on $\Acal$.
-Since $y''$ is a generic point of the special fibre of $\Ycal''=\Spf(\Acal^\circ)$, the seminorm corresponding to $\xi''$ is in fact an absolute value with valuation ring equal to $\Ocal_{\Ycal'',y''}$ (follows from \cite[Proposition 6.2.3/5]{bgr}) and we use it to define
+Since $y''$ is a generic point of the special fibre of $\Yfrak''=\Spf(\Acal^\circ)$, the seminorm corresponding to $\xi''$ is in fact an absolute value with valuation ring equal to $\Ocal_{\Yfrak'',y''}$.
+This follows from \cite[Proposition 6.2.3/5]{bgr}, {where necessary and sufficient conditions are given for the supremum seminorm to be a valuation}.
+We use it to define

-where $y''$ is ranging over all generic points of $\Ycal_s''$ mapping to the generic point $\zeta_V$ of $V$. \end{art}
+where $y''$ is ranging over all generic points of $\Yfrak_s''$ mapping to the generic point $\zeta_V$ of $V$. \end{art}